bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 The recoding step takes the vector v=(v1, v2, v3, v4) from the previous step and outputs two arrays m[0]..m[64] and d[0]..d[64].
 Each entry of d is between 0 and 7, and each entry in m is -1 or 0.
-The recoding algorithm is detailed below. bit(x, n) denotes the nth bit of x.
+The recoding algorithm is detailed below. bit(x, n) denotes the nth bit of x, counting from least significant to most, starting with 1.

 ~~~~~
 m[64]=-1